voldikss/vim-skylight/README.md

 ## Commands

-- `:Skylight` for previewing
+- `:Skylight [...]` search and open a drop-down menu to display the results

-  - `:Skylight file` regard the text under cursor as a filepath and try performing previewing
+  - `:Skylight file` regard the text under cursor as a filepath and search
-  - `:Skylight tag` regard the text under cursor as a symbol and try performing previewing
+  - `:Skylight tag` regard the text under cursor as a symbol and search
-  - `:Skylight` firstly regard the text as a filepath, if failing to preview then treat it as a symbol and preview again
+  - `:Skylight` firstly regard the text as a filepath, if failing to search then treat it as a symbol and preview again

+In the drop-down menu, you can use:

+- `j` or `k` to move and perform live previewing
-- `:Skylight!` for jumping to.
-Arguments is similar to `:Skylight`
+- `<CR>` for jumping to
+- `<Esc>` or `q` for closing
+- `h` or `l` to close the menu quickly
+- `j` or `k` to close the menu quickly if there is only one entry

 NOTE: this command can also be used with a range, e.g., visual select and `'<,'>:Skylight! file`.